dat-ecosystem-archive/DEPs/proposals/0000-wire-protocol.md

 Note that at least one feed is necessary for each connection (for handshaking to succeed), and that the first feed is the one used for discovery and as an encryption key.

-To initiate a new channel (after the primary is established), TODO
+To initiate a new channel (after the primary is established), a peer can send a Feed message, followed by an Info message.
+Unlike the first message sent on an overall connection, later Feed messages are encrypted.
+Either party may initiate a new channel with a Feed message at any time.

 ## Handshake Procedure